Bhutan, the land of the Thunder Dragon, is for many people the “holy grail” of travel destinations.

 Is Bhutan worth the Money?

 Yes!
-I have now been to every country in Asia, and I can easily say from my own experience, that Bhutan is very special.
+I have now been to every country in Asia, and I can easily say from my own experience, that the land of the Thunder Dragon is very special.

 Yes, it’s expensive.
 My two week trip to Bhutan actually cost me about the same as my three month trip to India earlier this year.